Today We Choose Faces

 Today We Choose Faces is a 1973 science fiction novel by American writer Roger Zelazny.
-As originally constructed, Part 1 was an extensive flashback which followed Part 2, but the order of the sections was changed at the request of editor David Hartwell, who felt that the novel worked better in chronological order.
+As originally constructed, Part 1 was an extensive flashback that followed Part 2; but the order of the sections was changed at the request of editor David Hartwell, who felt that the novel worked better in chronological order.
 Zelazny later wrote, “I was younger then & more in need of the money at the time & couldn’t afford to argue [with] him about it.
 I still prefer it the way I wrote it.”

 Plot summary

 The story is set, like many Zelazny pure science fiction novels, a few centuries in the future.
 The narrator, a Mafia assassin named Angelo di Negri, has been revived from suspended animation by the mostly legitimate successors of the criminal organization, and given a mission to assassinate a scientist on a fortified facility on an otherwise uninhabited planet.

 Part 1

 The first part of the novel describes Negri's assault on the planet, in which he begins the attack in a heavily armed and armored space capsule, which is gradually reduced by the formidable defenses to a ground-attack vehicle, which in turn is slowly degraded until Negri abandons it to continue on foot with hand-held weapons, eventually left only with a stiletto.

 After he completes the job, the phone rings.
 This is a motif throughout the story.
 His victim has managed to survive even the death of his body, and tells Negri that while they were fighting, war has taken place and humanity is near extinction.
 Only the technology in another building can preserve the remnants.
 Negri locates the cache, and sets out on the next phase of his story.